Other Adoption-Related Immigration

 For additional information, please review the Oct.
 21, 2008, Policy Memorandum Intercountry adoption under the Hague Adoption Convention and the USCIS Hague Adoption Convention rule at 8 CFR 204, 213a, and 322 (PDF, 98.67 KB) and the Nov.
 20, 2017, Policy Memorandum Criteria for Determining Habitual Residence in the United States for Children from Hague Convention Countries (PDF, 408.82 KB).

 What and Where to File

 To begin the immigration process for your adopted relative (as described above), file Form I-130, Petition for Alien Relative.
-For information about where to file and what supporting evidence to submit, see the Instructions for Form I-130.
+For information about where to file, see the Direct Filing Addresses for Form I-130.
+For information on what supporting evidence to submit, see the Instructions for Form I-130 (PDF, 253.9 KB).